skellat/skellat.github.io/README.md

 This is the Jekyll tooling for the video "podcast" site.

 Eventually local productions from Ashtabula will be added.
-A systems catastrophe on November 14th holds us back in that regard.
-Alternative options are being explored to allow for recovery.
+A successful systems test for chroma key action on December 9th may allow us to begin production soon.

 Financial contributions are always accepted.
 They are not tax-deductible, though.